Trade directory · Orlando metro · Florida

 3

-Take and pass the business and finance exam plus the air conditioning trade exam.
-Exams administered by PSI Services and cost $35 each.
+Pass both business/finance exam and air conditioning trade exam.
+Exams administered by PSI Services and cost approximately $70 each.

 4